-Indigestion — also called dyspepsia or an upset stomach — is a general term that describes discomfort in your upper abdomen.
-Indigestion is not a disease, but rather some symptoms you experience, including abdominal pain and a feeling of fullness soon after you start eating.
 Although indigestion is common, each person may experience indigestion in a slightly different way.
 Symptoms of indigestion may be felt occasionally or as often as daily.

 - Early fullness during a meal.
 You haven't eaten much of your meal, but you already feel full and may not be able to finish eating.

 - Uncomfortable fullness after a meal.
-Fullness lasts longer than it should.
+The feeling of fullness lasts longer than it should.

 - Discomfort in the upper abdomen.
-You feel a mild to severe pain in the area between the bottom of your breastbone and your navel.
+You feel a mild to severe pain in the area between the bottom of your breastbone and your bellybutton.

 - Burning in the upper abdomen.
-You feel an uncomfortable heat or burning sensation between the bottom of your breastbone and your navel.
+You feel an uncomfortable heat or burning sensation between the bottom of your breastbone and your bellybutton.

 - Bloating in the upper abdomen.
-You feel an uncomfortable sensation of tightness.
+You feel an uncomfortable sensation of tightness in your upper abdomen.

 - Nausea.
-You feel as though you want to vomit.
+You feel as if you want to vomit.

 Less frequent symptoms include vomiting and belching.

-Sometimes people with indigestion also experience heartburn, but heartburn and indigestion are two separate conditions.
+Sometimes people with indigestion also experience heartburn.
 Heartburn is a pain or burning feeling in the center of your chest that may radiate into your neck or back during or after eating.

 When to see a doctor

 Mild indigestion is usually nothing to worry about.
-Consult your doctor if discomfort persists for more than two weeks.
-Contact your doctor right away if pain is severe or accompanied by:
+Consult your health care provider if discomfort lasts for more than two weeks.

-- Unintentional weight loss or loss of appetite
+- Unintentional weight loss or loss of appetite.

-- Repeated vomiting or vomiting with blood
+- Repeated vomiting or vomiting with blood.

-- Black, tarry stools
+- Black, tarry stools.

-- Trouble swallowing that gets progressively worse
+- Trouble swallowing that gets worse.

 Seek immediate medical attention if you have:

-- Shortness of breath, sweating or chest pain radiating to the jaw, neck or arm
+- Shortness of breath, sweating or chest pain radiating to the jaw, neck or arm.

 Indigestion has many possible causes.
-Often, indigestion is related to lifestyle and may be triggered by food, drink or medication.
+Often, indigestion is related to lifestyle and may be triggered by food, drink or medicine.
 Common causes of indigestion include:

-- Overeating or eating too quickly
+- Overeating or eating too quickly.

-- Fatty, greasy or spicy foods
+- Fatty, greasy or spicy foods.

-- Too much caffeine, alcohol, chocolate or carbonated beverages
+- Too much caffeine, alcohol, chocolate or carbonated beverages.

-- Certain antibiotics, pain relievers and iron supplements
+- Certain antibiotics, pain relievers and iron supplements.

-Sometimes indigestion is caused by other digestive conditions, including:
+Sometimes indigestion is caused by other conditions, including:

-- Peptic ulcers
+- Peptic ulcers.

-- Celiac disease
+- Celiac disease.

-- Stomach cancer
+- Stomach cancer.

-- Intestinal blockage
+- Intestinal blockage.

-- Reduced blood flow in the intestine (intestinal ischemia)
+- Reduced blood flow in the intestine, called intestinal ischemia.

 Although indigestion doesn't usually have serious complications, it can affect your quality of life by making you feel uncomfortable and causing you to eat less.
 You might miss work or school because of your symptoms.
-When indigestion is caused by an underlying condition, that condition can also have its own complications.